kimyong95/guide-stable-diffusion/README.md

 3. To run the experiment: `python main fit --config configs/finetune_with_model.yaml`.
 4. To debug using vscode, simply run the `Finetune with Model` launch configuration.

-A self-contained code is available at `demo/fast_direct.py`.
+A self-contained code is available at `demo/fast_direct.py` for easy get started.
 Note: It is not intended for exact reproduction of the paper results, as the implementation differs slightly.